What is democratic parenting

 Democratic parenting characteristics

-Democratic parenting has a few distinct characteristics that are different from the authoritarian style or laissez-faire style3.
+Democratic parenting is the best parenting style and it has a few distinct characteristics that are different from the authoritarian style or laissez-faire style3.

 A democratic approach in parenting allows children to have their own ideas and preferences, and the right to express them.
 The parents encourage independence and give children the freedom to make their own decisions when appropriate4.